bestmobileapp/top5musicplayerapp/README.md

 # top5musicplayerapp
-List O Top 5 Best Android Music Player App after Google Play Music discontinued Top 5 BEST Paid & Free Android Music Player In 2022 after Google discontinued it’s Google Play Music  [Android MP3 Players & Audio Players]
+List Of Top 5 Best Android Music Player App after Google Play Music discontinued Top 5 BEST Paid & Free Android Music Player In 2022 after Google discontinued it’s Google Play Music  [Android MP3 Players & Audio Players]

 Are you searching for a music player for your Android device?
 Go through this review and comparison of the Best Android Music Players to end your search.